Historic cemeteries in Atascosa, Texas

 Atascosa County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Atascosa County, Texas.
+This timeline provides a condensed summary of the historical journey of Atascosa County, Texas.

 - 1856 - Atascosa County is officially established by the Texas state legislature.